-Return to Andres Institute trails
+Return to Andres Institute trails, Brookline NH

 I needed a hill climb as a mental palate-cleanser the other day.
 Not a big hill, just one with a view.
 Brookline (the New Hampshire version) is not-too-terribly far away, so I scooted down Route 13 to the Andres Institute of Art with its hilltop view of the Wapack Range.